🕐 11 min read

 Note that the values array can’t be empty.

 A quantitative filter operates on a field with an aggregation.
-It can specify a minimum, maximum, or range of values.
-It can also be used to handle both null and non-null values.
+The filter can specify a minimum, maximum, or range of values.
+The filter can also be used to handle both null and non-null values.

 Quantitative filters must have quantitativeFilterType, which can be one of the following (with some rules):